About the course

 The course fee and travel expenses are covered for Royal Society grant recipients, including the University Research Fellowship, Dorothy Hodgkin Fellowship, Sir Henry Dale Fellowship, Newton International Fellowship and Industry Fellowship.

 If you’re looking for an introductory public engagement course, we recommend attending our Public Engagement for Independent Researchers course before attending this one.
-We also run public engagement courses on schools engagement and communication skills for public engagement.

 You can see a full list of training opportunities offered by the Royal Society.